 Habitat for Humanity builds simple, decent, affordable houses in partnership with those in need of adequate shelter.
 First Church has had a long association with this national organization and has helped to build several homes in the Hartford area over the past twenty years.
 Our church is very active in providing leadership, money and time to this worthwhile group, and has one of the largest work teams in the area.
 Construction knowledge is not a requirement to get involved.

 Loaves and Fishes is a local soup kitchen that provides warm meals and a safe place to eat for the hungry people of Hartford.
 First Church volunteers work with Loaves and Fishes staff to serve a meal once a month for people needing more than the street can provide.

-On the fourth Tuesday of each month a group from First Church go to Immanuel Congregational Church where they serve the food from 11:30 to 12:45 p.m. from 100 to 150 of the homeless and the hungry.
+On the fourth Tuesday of each month, a group from First Church goes to Immanuel Congregational Church where they serve the food from 11:30 to 12:45 p.m. from 100 to 150 of the homeless and the hungry.

 Food Baskets.
-At each entry door to the building there are food baskets for donations to the South Street Food Pantry which serves many needy families in Hartford.
+At each entry door to the building, there are food baskets for donations to the West Hartford Food Pantry which serves many needy families in Hartford.